Relax-LiuZiyan/Story-writer/DPDK/DPDK学习杂记.md

 Since DPDK version 20.11(LTS) is selected,the driver version is 2.14.13 and firmware version is 8.00.

+# download source code and insmod igb_uio

+kernel: The module igb_uio has been moved to the git repository [dpdk-kmods](https://doc.dpdk.org/guides-20.11/rel_notes/release_20_11.html?highlight=igb_uio) in a new directory linux/igb_uio.

 # Running dpdk-pmdinfo.py shows No module named 'elftools'